bluerobotics/retired-ardusub-docs/pages/introduction.md

 ## What You'll Need

 There are numerous potential combinations of hardware and vehicles compatible with the ArduSub controller.
+Here's a short summary list:

+- [Supported ROV](#supported-frames) with thrusters and speed controllers
+- Autopilot controller like the 3DR PixHawk
+- Tether for communication via serial or Ethernet
+- Laptop computer with QGroundControl installed
+- USB gamepad or joystick controller
+- Pressure sensor for depth measurement (optional)

 ### ROV